AlexandraVolentir/Train-simulator/README.md

 live information about ongoing routes taken by the trains.
 So, there would be a smart concurrent server and two types of clients: the train drivers and the dispatcher.

-Train conductors.
+##Train conductors
 They will give concrete information about when they have started their trains with a manual push, about when they arrive to a station, so that the server can calculate its estimation on time arrivals and everything else accordingly.

-Train dispatcher.
+##Train dispatcher
 It fetches from the server information about ongoing delays, leavings and arrivals.
 It has a protocol through which he communicates with the server.

-The server.
+##The server
 The server would receive information from the train’s movement and calculate if the train arrives differently than it’s prefixed schedule depending on the calculations of the server based on the train driver’s received information.